 A trolley bag that does everything required, and more.
 If you're after a reasonably lightweight bag with plenty of storage space it's hard to look past.
 Our only concern was the quality of materials, but this is easily overlooked thanks to its overall practicality.

 Materials don't feel the highest quality

 Why you can trust Golf Monthly Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Cobra Ultralight Trolley Bag Review

+A good trolley bag needs to have plenty of storage, excellent club organisation and be reasonably easy to transport.
 For those in the market for a trolley bag that does all of this - and a bit more - the Cobra Ultralight trolley bag stands out.

-We've nicknamed the Cobra Ultralight the Noah's Ark of trolley bags because, from a storage perspective, everything comes in twos.
+Firstly, the whopping 13 pockets means you can take everything, and probably more, than you need out on course with you.
+We've actually nicknamed the Cobra Ultralight the Noah's Ark of trolley bags because, from a storage perspective, everything comes in twos.

-The highlight of all the 13 pockets in the cooler pocket situated low and at the front of the bag.
+All of these pockets are well thought out and placed in the areas you'd expect them to be.
+What's more, there is plenty of depth to allow you to carry as much, or as little, as you need.
+The highlight of all the 13 pockets is the cooler pocket, which is situated low and at the front of the bag.
 It's a vast pocket and Cobra have given plenty of space in the bag for some of the most important things you'll carry on the course: food and drink.